T-zemmari/Dentist-appointment/README.md

 ![Tareas hechas ](https://user-images.githubusercontent.com/76817211/110012463-d7ed2300-7d20-11eb-83d4-ae554e6c50b0.jpg)

-We have used Kanvan for the distribution of tasks, and there we have included the endpoints of the API.
+We have used Trello for the distribution and control of tasks using Kanban and to plan the database structure and the API endpoints.